ibehnam/Pel/README.md

 ])
 ```

-### case's features
+### `case`'s features

-* `case` pipes its scrutinee (`:scrut`) into each of the conditions.
+- `case` pipes its scrutinee (`:scrut`) into each of the conditions.
 Therefore, conditions can be expressed as lambdas, waiting for input(s).

-* Any string condition is treated as a __natural language condition__.
+- Any string condition is treated as a __natural language condition__.
 Pel uses LLMs in the background to process truthy/falsy-ness of such conditions.

 ```
 (case [1 2 3 4 5 6] [